pynetscript/o365/README.md

   - Download URLs and IPv4 prefixes that their category is either "Allow" or "Optimize" - [eg](https://endpoints.office.com/endpoints/Worldwide?clientrequestid=fca86b7c-0b6f-4b68-8e82-afa45b65e631)
   - Store all URLs  as a string (each URL separated by comma).
   - Store all IPv4 prefixes in a string (each prefix separated by comma).
+  - Store all TCP ports in a string (each port separated by comma).
+  - Store all UDP ports in a string (each port separated by comma).
   - Send the data via Slack message:
     - Channel: #o365
     - User: mr-robot